 A 5% safe withdrawal rate might be a little too high.
 But so far, Bill has not seen any indication that the 4.5% rule will be violated.
 Both the 2000 and 2007 retirees, who experienced big bear markets early in retirement, appear to be doing okay with 4.5%.” 🙂

 But if we were to encounter a decade or more of abnormally high inflation, then things could change.
 Bill says that inflation is the retiree’s worst enemy.
 “As your time horizon increases beyond 30 years, as you might expect, the safe withdrawal rate decreases.”
 For example – for 35 years of retirement, the rate goes down to 4.3%.
 For 40 years, 4.2%.
 And for 45 years, it’s only 4.1%.
 Bill thinks that if you plan to live forever, 4% should do it.

 “My 4.5% rule represents the “worst case” experience of a retiree who retired in late 1968 or early 1969.
 This retiree experienced two early bear markets and very high inflation for decades.” ~Bill Bengen

 So there we have it.
 The 4% rule is still valid. 🙂 Yay.
 Just be careful about inflation.
-Make sure to hold real estate or other hard assets to combat inflationary pressure over the decades.
+Make sure to hold real estate or other hard assets to combat inflationary pressures over the decades to come.

 Random Useless Fact